wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 As we can see perf is mostly identical ... but that is to be expected as all implementations is just a call into stdlib and its `memcpy()`, give or take a few operations :)

-One thing that I however find more interesting is the fact that we in some configs see faster code from some of our own-implementations `memswap()` than `memcpy()`.
+One thing that I however find more interesting is the fact that we in some configs see faster code from some of our own implementations of `memswap()` than `memcpy()`.
 I find this fascinating as the memswap will have to do more operations (swapping the memory) + write to 2 buffers instead of one?

 Could we write a faster `memcpy()` as well?
 Lets try and add a simple `memcpy()`-implementation taking our fastest memswaps, the unrolled sse and avx and see what numbers we can get.